 THE DAWN OF SEO

-By the time Google began its assent to dominate the search industry in the early 2000s, a new industry revolving around search engines was already gaining traction.
+By the time Google began its ascent to dominate the search industry in the early 2000s, a new industry revolving around search engines was already gaining traction.
 Smart marketers quickly recognized that if their websites ranked at the top of the search results, it meant free traffic to their websites.
-And so, the SEO industry was born.
+And so the SEO industry was born.

 In the early days of the industry, “black hat SEO” (think cowboy movies where the bad guys wore black hats) was much more prevalent.
 Black hat SEO involves tactics employed to game the system in order to achieve improved search engine results page (SERP) rankings.
-These practices are considered to be unethical business practices, and if discovered, could result in a ranking penalty assessed to the offending website.
+These tactics are considered unethical business practices and, if discovered, they could result in a ranking penalty assessed to the offending website.

 Obviously, website A is negatively impacted in the scenario above, because website B is siphoning off website A’s link juice, decreasing A’s ability to rank well.
 But Google also saw this as a risk to their own business.
-If spammy websites with low quality content began showing up at the top of Google’s search engine result pages (SERPs) simply because they were gaming the system, users would eventually just switch to an engine that provided better results.
-So, in 2005 Google create the “nofollow” link attribute to combat this issue.
-Simply put, it’s a small snippet of code (rel="nofollow") that can be put in front of a link to tell Google not to follow that link, or pass any PageRank value to the site to which it links.
+If spammy websites with low-quality content began showing up at the top of Google’s SERPs simply because they were gaming the system, users would eventually just switch to an engine that provided better results.
+So in 2005, Google created the “nofollow” link attribute to combat this issue.
+Simply put, it’s a small snippet of code (rel="nofollow") that can be put in front of a link to tell Google not to follow that link or pass any PageRank value to the site to which it links.
 As a result, spammers would be discouraged from posting spammy links in UGC areas, because they would no longer reap the SEO benefit that was motivating them to do so in the first place.